gbv/beaconspec/beacon.md

 ## Mapping to HTML

-This document does not specify a single mapping of links in a Beacon link dump to links in a HTML document, so the following description is non-normative.
+This document does not specify a single mapping of links in a BEACON link dump to links in a HTML document, so the following description is non-normative.

-A link in a Beacon dump can be mapped to a HTML link (`<a>` element) as
+A link in a BEACON dump can be mapped to a HTML link (`<a>` element) as
 following:

 * link source corresponds to the website which a HTML link is included at,
 * link target corresponds to the `href` attribute,
 * link annotation corresponds to the textual content,

-For instance the following link, given in a Beacon text file:
+For instance the following link, given in a BEACON text file:

      http://example.com|example|http://example.org